getaclue/getaclue.github.io/projects.md

     - to account for a still image with a description
     - to account for videos

-## Betalist (January 2018 - present)
+## Betalist (January 2018 - August 2018)

 - a Remote Team Contributor
-- currenly on hiatus until September
+- currenly paused involvement
 - [Homepage](https://betalist.com/)

   ![Betalist mainpage]({{"/assets/projects/betalist/betalist-may-2018.png" | relative_url}}){:style="max-width:100%"}